MScholtes/PS2EXE/README.md

 # PS2EXE
 Overworking of the great script of Ingo Karstein with GUI support.
 The GUI output and input is activated with one switch, real windows executables are generated.
-With Powershell 5.x support and graphical front end.
+Compiles only with and to Powershell 5.x.
+Now with optional graphical front end.

 Module version.